 Tart cherries, known as sour cherries, taste exactly what their name says – they are sour and not ideal for snacking.

-However, they are absolutely perfect for a fresh cherry pie.
+However, they are absolutely perfect for Mini Cherry Pies.
 When you think of cherry pie filling, they’re usually made with tart cherries.

 Once combined with a little bit of sugar and enclosed in a buttery, flakey double pie crust, they turn into the best cherry pie recipe you’ve ever eaten.